Back to all

 If you drive, you know at some point, something's going to go wrong with your vehicle.
 And sometimes, it's pretty easy to figure out what's wrong, like a flat tire.
 But sometimes your vehicle's symptoms can be really puzzling.

-One driver in Michigan was heading to work on a hot July day and noticed when he pressed the accelerator, sometimes it wouldn't do anything.
+One driver in MI was heading to work on a hot July day and noticed when he pressed the accelerator, sometimes it wouldn't do anything.
 He also noticed his cruise control wouldn't work and his traction control light was constantly on, very unusual.

 He was trying to figure it out, but none of it made any sense.
 His cruise control had always worked perfectly, his traction light never had gone on before and there was never any issue pressing on the accelerator.